JensJoschi/variability_timing/README.md

 # Summary

-Many insects escape the adverse conditions of winter by diapause.
-Finding the optimal diapause timing is challenging as the optimal timing may be determined by mean winter onset, its variability, and predictability of the environment.
-Insects are known to use day length as main cue for mean winter onset, and plastic responses to temperature as secondary cue.
-It is, however, not known how insects deal with variable environments with little predictability.
-We hypothesized that 1) the timing of diapause closely tracks mean winter onset (which is different from a linear diapause-latitude relationship); and 2) that the variability in diapause timing increases with environmental variability, but decreases with environmental predictability.
+Global change alters selection on phenology, due to rises in temperature means, variability and predictability.
+Species persistence will depend on how these traits evolve, which may encompass changes in means timing, its variability (bet-hedging) or plasticity.
-We tested these hypotheses with a meta-analysis.
-First, we calculated mean winter onset, winter variability (between-years standard deviation in winter onset) and predictability (standard deviation in slopes of a temperature-time regression) for ~29,000 climate stations in the northern hemisphere.
-We then searched for publications that study photoperiodic reaction norms of insects at more than two sites (30 studies, 10 orders, 174 populations).
-We determined the inflection point and the slopes in the reaction norms, as these determine, resepectively, the mean and the temporal spread of diapause.
-We then correlated the inflection point with mean winter onset, and the slope estimates with variability and predictability of the environment.
+We conducted a meta-analysis of arthropod diapause timing across species and climatic gradients.
+We calculated means and slopes of day length reaction norms for 200 populations in 8 orders.
+We correlated means and slopes of diapause with mean, variability and predictability of winter onset, which we derived from climate station data.
-As expected, populations from northern latitudes shift their timing towards earlier diapause, progressing with approximately 50 minutes per 5 degrees latitude.
-This shift in diapause correlated well with the latitudinal cline in winter onset (and associated changes in photoperiod) from the climate data.
-Contrary to our hypotheses, however, the variability in diapause was neither explained by winter variability nor by winter predictability.
-We conclude that insect phenology can readily evolve in response to temperature across insect orders, but that it is vulnerable to changes in climatic variability.
+While timing of diapause and winter onset correlated closely, the slopes were neither explained by winter variability nor by predictability.
+Insect phenology hence responds readily to mean change, but is vulnerable to altered variability and predictability.

-See also methods.md for details.
+See draft.md for a full description, or methods.md for further details on methods.

 # Structure